Facepunch/garrysmod-issues/README.md

 Help and Support
 ---
 This is not the place for help and support.
-You can ask for help here instead: https://forum.facepunch.com/f/gmodhelp
+You can ask for help as well as discuss game updates on the official [Discord](https://discord.gg/gmod) server.

 Security Exploits
 ---